megvii-research/IJCAI2023-CoNR/README.md

 ## Introduction

-This project is the official implement of [Collaborative Neural Rendering using Anime Character Sheets](https://arxiv.org/abs/2207.05378), which aims to genarate vivid dancing videos from hand-drawn anime character sheets (ACS).
-Watch more demos and details in our firmly recommended video in [BiliBili](https://www.bilibili.com/video/BV19V4y1x7bJ/) or [YouTube](https://youtu.be/Z4HXWBF7mLI).
+This project is the official implement of [Collaborative Neural Rendering using Anime Character Sheets](https://arxiv.org/abs/2207.05378), which aims to genarate vivid dancing videos from hand-drawn anime character sheets (ACS).[^1] Watch more demos and details in our firmly recommended video in [BiliBili](https://www.bilibili.com/video/BV19V4y1x7bJ/) or [YouTube](https://youtu.be/Z4HXWBF7mLI).
 Our [FAQ on Zhihu (in Chinese)](https://zhuanlan.zhihu.com/p/565391665) explains the ideas underpinning CoNR.

 ## Usage